Norgul/laravel-data-migrations/README.md

 # Usage

-You can start using the package by running these commands which are following Laravel ``migration`` command variants with a mostly same API they provide.
+You can start using the package by running commands below which are following Laravel ``migration`` command structure with, for the most part, the same API they provide.

 Remember you can add ``-h`` flag to show all available options for a particular command.

 ## Make Command